-\\\ Must be formally admitted to the Teacher Education Program
+Must be formally admitted to the Teacher Education Program

-\\\\Special Education Majors must complete and pass the Education Licensure Tests: Foundations of Reading and General Curriculum prior to student teaching.
+Special Education Majors must complete and pass the Education Licensure Tests: Foundations of Reading and General Curriculum prior to student teaching.

-\\\\\Special Education Majors must complete and pass the Praxis II Special Education: Core Knowledge and Applications Test (5354) or Special Education: Core Knowledge and Mild to Moderate Applications, Interactive Practice Test (5543) before applying for licensure.
+Special Education Majors must complete and pass the Praxis II Special Education: Core Knowledge and Applications Test (5354) or Special Education: Core Knowledge and Mild to Moderate Applications, Interactive Practice Test (5543) before applying for licensure.

-Credit Hours in a specific content area or with passing scores on the Praxis II content area tests.
+An Academic Exploration is required in each of the following four subject areas relevant to the K-12 classroom.
+Students may seek an add-on licensure with their initial application with 24 Credit Hours in a specific content area or with passing scores on the Praxis II content area tests.
 Special Education Majors must also have passing scores on the Pearson Foundations of Reading and General Curriculum Tests.
 Students should consult their advisors for guidance.